intellectronica/skillz/README.md

 ## Tool Actions

 Each discovered skill registers a tool named simply by its slug (for example `algorithmic-art`).
-The tool description is populated from the skill metadata (name, summary, license, allowed tools, available resources).
+The tool description is populated from the skill summary.
 When invoked it:

 1. Requires a `task` string describing what the client wants to accomplish.
-2. Automatically calls `ctx.sample` with the skill’s `SKILL.md` body so the model can ground its response in the published instructions.
+2. Returns the raw `SKILL.md` instructions along with a `usage` block that includes a suggested prompt and guidance the client can forward to their model.
+The client is responsible for handing the instructions to the model.
 3. Optionally runs a bundled script when `script` is provided alongside a `script_payload` mapping (keys: `args`, `env`, `files`, `stdin`, `workdir`).
    Execution happens inside a temporary copy of the skill directory and the result (command, stdout/stderr, return code, duration) is returned to the caller.

-The tool response contains the sampled plan plus the script result if one ran.
+The tool response always contains the authored instructions and guidance, plus the script result if one ran.

 ## Security & Safety Notice